 The coordinate system you choose here is set for the convenience of preview display.
-While for data export you should specify only a projected coordinate system, because the generated landscape is exported to Object Landscape Terrain, which is actually a flat (i.e. not geospherical) area.
+For data export, you should specify only a projected coordinate system because the generated terrain is exported to Object Landscape Terrain or Object Terrain Global, which is a flat (i.e., not geospherical) area.

-The Sandworm tool interface has 5 panels: Sources, Output, Generation, Preview, and Parameters.
+The Sandworm tool interface has five panels: Sources, Output, Generation, Preview, and Parameters.

-- In the Sources panel, you specify the Elevation (height) and Imagery (albedo) sources for the terrain generation, as well as Vector and Mask data sources for generation of details, vegetation, roads, communications, buildings, etc., if required.
+In the Sources panel, you specify the Elevation (height) and Imagery (albedo) sources for the terrain generation and Vector and Mask data sources for generation of details, vegetation, roads, communications, buildings, etc., if required.
 Multiselection allows working with multiple layers simultaneously.